goFrendiAsgard/switch-repo-experiment/README.md

 ![Pull](./images/akbar-pull.PNG)

-##  Run
+##  Run all services as one

-Finally, the most exciting thing for developers: run everything in a single screen.
-Running micro-services in your machine is now this easy.
+Finally, you can run your services with a single command:

 ```sh
 ./akbar run